 Another tradition which is prevalent across all of Polynesia is dance.
 Despite varying in style, dance is making a comeback after being reprimanded by European colonies.
 Although with some modern twists, witness the natural rhythm that encapsulates the Polynesian spirit.
 Go to Samoa and witness the story-telling Siva, with its slow hand movements that relate a narrative.
 Or, to be truly mesmerised, observe the fast hip movements of Tahitian dance.
 Whichever island you visit, be greeted by the effortless dance moves echoing ancient times.

 What would dance be without music?
-Communal singing is part of what gives each island their unique personality.
+Communal singing is part of what gives each island its unique personality.
 With their natural talents and gospel-like voices, a Sunday visit to church will leave you mesmerised, particularly in Samoa and Tonga where the religious influence has resulted in raft-raising harmonies.

-Another strong element that ties all the different Polynesian destinations together are their seafaring skills – sailing large canoes known as ‘Vaka’, Polynesians famously used their sophisticated navigation techniques to search for new land.
+Another strong element that ties all the different Polynesian destinations together is their seafaring skills – sailing large canoes known as ‘Vaka’, Polynesians famously used their sophisticated navigation techniques to search for new land.
 Much of Polynesia’s history is tied in with the Vaka, with thrilling stories of bravery and strength being common across all the individual nations.
 One such story, of the 7 Vaka, tells the tale of how the final 7 canoes set off from the Cook Islands and made their way to New Zealand, and that is how Maori culture got there.

 Experience Polynesian Culture: